 It takes more than a black hide to earn the Certified Angus Beef ® (CAB®) brand logo and the premiums that come along with it.
 From best management practices to minimum genetic requirements, we’ve got you covered on what needs to happen at the ranch to leverage the brand and add to your bottom line.

-We offer several tools to help Angus producers capitalize on opportunities to capture a portion of the more than $75 million dollars in grid premiums packers pay to producers each year for meeting the CAB brand standards.
+We offer several tools to help Angus producers capitalize on opportunities to capture a portion of nearly $182 million dollars in grid premiums packers pay to producers each year for meeting the CAB brand standards.

 Our Targeting the Brand™ logo can help you leverage high-quality seedstock genetics or feeder calves to assist customers in seeing the value of their genetic potential.
-Whether you’re marketing bulls that meet our genetic requirements or you’re looking for an opportunity to get more for calves that have greater potential to qualify for the brand through AngusLink℠, we can help you leverage the logo.
+Whether you’re marketing bulls that meet our genetic requirements or you’re looking for an opportunity to get more for calves that have greater potential to qualify for the brand through AngusLink℠, make the brand work for you.

 Chad Barker, vice president of cattle procurement for National Beef, talks about what the current grading trends mean to a packer.